SGNovice/Disease-detection-using-chest-xrays/README.md

 This project is borne out of the team's vision to make healthcare better for everyone, anywhere.

 ## Methodology
-Recent work has shown that convolutional networks can be substantially deeper, more accurate, and efficient to train if they contain shorter connections between layers close to the input and those close to the output.
-In this paper, we embrace this observation and introduce the Dense Convolutional Network (DenseNet), which connects each layer to every other layer in a feed-forward fashion.
-Whereas traditional convolutional networks with L layers have L connections - one between each layer and its subsequent layer - our network has L(L+1)/2 direct connections.
-For each layer, the feature-maps of all preceding layers are used as inputs, and its own feature-maps are used as inputs into all subsequent layers.

 Given our time constraint, we chose to divide ourselves into sub-teams corresponding to the demarcated phases of this project.
 The benefit of this approach was a smooth iterative process - where we could have quick adjustments from previous phases to facilitate better outcomes for a subsequent phase - and speed due to parallel implementations at the various phases.
 We also adopted a scrum model, where the entire period was a sprint, and stand-up sessions within at most 2-day intervals served for a progress update and team re-orientation where it was necessitated.